BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 ### Permissions
 If you prefer to directly add or remove permissions without triggering the LuckPerms changelog chat notifications, you can utilize the `luckperms addPermission` and `luckperms removePermission` events.
+You also have the possibility to assign groups to the player via the `group.<GroupName>` permission.

  ```YAML title="Example"
  events: